 Integrated BS/MS Program versus Express MS Application

 The Integrated BS/MS program is sometimes confused with the Express MS Application because the application forms are similar, and both involve continuing on to get a MS degree at Columbia.
 But Express MS is just a simplified, early MS application process for qualified seniors.
-The Integrated BS/MS is a new program, merging the BS and MS degrees, and the application for the program must be completed in the junior year.
+The Integrated BS/MS is a different program, merging the BS and MS degrees, and the application for the program must be completed in the junior year.

 The Integrated BS/MS program offers greater flexibility to schedule courses so as to complete prerequisites for advanced study.
 To take advantage of this, students must enter the program before the senior year.
 Therefore, the Integrated BS/MS program is only open to juniors.